callezenwaka/syftbook/docs/about.rst

-About the Sphinx Pythia Theme
+About the OpenMined Syft Documentation
 =============================

-The Sphinx Pythia Theme is a `Sphinx Theme <https://www.sphinx-doc.org/en/master/usage/theming.html>`_ that inherits directly from the `Sphinx Book Theme <https://sphinx-book-theme.readthedocs.io/en/latest/>`_ used by the amazing `Jupyter Book project <https://jupyterbook.org/intro.html>`_.
+The OpenMined Syft Documentation is a `Sphinx Theme <https://www.sphinx-doc.org/en/master/usage/theming.html>`_ that inherits directly from the `Sphinx Book Theme <https://sphinx-book-theme.readthedocs.io/en/latest/>`_ used by the amazing `Jupyter Book project <https://jupyterbook.org/intro.html>`_.
 As a result, the Sphinx Pythia Theme, through the Sphinx Book Theme, inherits from the awesome